hildaylchung/workout-logger-app/README.md

 # workout_logging_app

-A new Flutter project for tracking user workout
+A new Flutter project for tracking users' workout sessions

 ## Getting Started